digital-botanical-gardens-initiative/dendron-dbgi/vault/Master-Works.Edouard-Brülhart.Database.Tables.Labels.md

 updated: 1719221891481
 created: 1718357872632
 ---
 Labels table (*Figure 1*) permits to create and reserve labels for the collection.
-These labels are created using the [[Master-Works.Edouard-Brülhart.Scripts.Python.label-creator]] software:
+These labels are created using the [[Master-Works.Edouard-Brülhart.Services.label-creator]] software:

 - field_sample_id: Format dbgi_xxxxxx.